7 Python interoperability

 object to AnnData

-format, we visualize the Visium data using, for example, the squidpy
+object.
+Here, for example, we visualize the Visium data using the squidpy

 module.